vmos1/Code_highlights/README.md

 # Code_highlights
 This is a repository highlighting codes from a few of my current projects.
+A brief description is provided below.
+Further details and illustrations are provided in README files in each respective folder.

 ## 1. Lattice Multigrid solver in 2D for Laplace and Wilson operators